rrrzzz/RealEstateShowcase/README.md

 # RealEstateShowcase

-Test assignment for Unity dev position, involves drawing 3d / 2d map from geojson data and placing dynamically sized objects on it by geographical coordinates.
+Test assignment for Unity dev position, involved drawing 3d / 2d map from geojson data and placing dynamically sized objects on it by geographical coordinates.